The Best Waffle Restaurant in Every State

 Delight in the divergent sensations of a warm waffle with ice cream at Happy Valley’s Puffle Waffle.
 Inspired by egg waffles, the popular street snack in Hong Kong, these textured cones are loaded with toppings like pineapple, rainbow mochi and chocolate Pocky.
 You can even get the waffle itself in different flavors, including green tea, chocolate and original.

-At Rose Petals Cafe, you can get a classic Belgian waffle or a waffle topped with berries, but we encourage you to dive deeper into this Philadelphia brunch spot’s menu.
-Try a waffle quesadilla or a waffle sandwich stuffed with brunch favorites like ham, cheese and sausage.
-If you’re unsure of what waffle you’re feeling, try their mix-and-match minis.
-You can sample any waffle on the menu in a small portion.
+At Waffles Incaffeinated, you can get a classic Belgian waffle (gluten and dairy-free) or a waffle topped with berries (also known as the Megaberry), but we encourage you to dive deeper into this brunch spot’s menu.
+Try a sausage gravy waffle or a waffle stuffed with chocolate chips, bananas, peanut butter, and fudge sauce.
+If you’re unsure of what waffle you’re feeling, try their “Waffle Frolic,” to sample two savory and two sweet waffle combinations.

 The Burgundian, Providence